RaghavS4901/the-null-hypothesis/StatusReport.md

 - scripts/zillow_aggregation.py

 ### Task 5: Merge Datasets — In Progress
-We have begun merging the datasets using shared attributes: state and year.
-Initial attempts show that the datasets can be successfully joined after cleaning and standardization.
-However, some additional refinement is required to ensure that all states and years align correctly across sources.
+Merging of the three cleaned and processed datasets has begun.
+The merge is performed in Python using Pandas, joining on the shared keys state and year.
+The planned merge sequence is:

+- Join zillow_yearly with bls_unemployment on ['state', 'year'] using an inner join
+- Join the result with census_income on ['state', 'year'] using an inner join

+Initial test merges confirm that the datasets align correctly on state names after standardization.
+The overlapping time window across all three sources is 2019–2023, yielding up to 255 rows (51 states/D.C. × 5 years) in the final merged dataset.

-We are currently validating the merged structure and ensuring that no data is unintentionally lost during the join process.
+Remaining work: We are currently validating the merged output to confirm:
+- No states are dropped due to name mismatches
+- Row counts are as expected across all years
+- No duplicate rows are introduced by the join

 ### Task 6: Exploratory Analysis — Started
 Initial exploratory analysis has begun.
 We have started reviewing distributions of housing prices across states and identifying general trends in the data.
 Preliminary inspection suggests noticeable variation in home values across states, which supports the motivation for further analysis.